-You should take your child back to the doctor if he or she can't drink enough or they start to have a harder time breathing.
+You should take your child back to the doctor if they can't drink enough or they start to have a harder time breathing.

-If your child has difficulty breathing, they might need oxygen treatment in hospital.
+If your child has difficulty breathing, they may need oxygen treatment in the hospital.

 This involves giving them extra oxygen through a tube that's put in their nose, or through a type of hood that goes over their head.

-If your child still can't get enough oxygen he or she might need to be put on a ventilating machine that breathes for them.
-But most children don't need a ventilating machine.
+If your child still can't get enough oxygen, they may need to be put on a ventilating machine that breathes for them.
+However, most children don't need a ventilating machine.

-If your child can't drink enough he or she might need to be given fluids through a drip (also called an intravenous infusion or IV).
-Your child might also be given food through a tube passed through the mouth and into the stomach.
+If your child can't drink enough, they may need to be given fluids through a drip (also called an intravenous infusion or IV).
+Your child may also be given food through a tube passed through their mouth and into their stomach.

-Children who are very ill with bronchiolitis are sometimes treated with an antiviral medicine (a type of drug that fights viruses).
+Children who are very ill with bronchiolitis are sometimes treated with an antiviral medication (a type of drug that fights viruses).

-This type of medicine is also given to some children who have a high chance of becoming very ill from bronchiolitis: for example, if they have another illness that affects their breathing or a weak immune system.
+This type of medication is also given to some children who have a high chance of becoming very ill from bronchiolitis: for example, if they have another illness that affects their breathing or a weak immune system.